QPatch Compact – A planar patch clamp alternative

-There is only 2 µL of liquid surrounding the cell patched in a QPlate 8 recording plate.
-When the next liquid is introduced, the exchange happens quickly and completely to ensure precise control over the cell’s micro-environment.
-That is important for studying both the ion channel’s kinetics and preventing desensitization due to over-exposure to higher-than-wanted concentrations.
+Only 2 µL of liquid surrounding the cell is patched in a QPlate 8 recording plate.
+The exchange happens quickly and completely when the next liquid is introduced to ensure precise control over the cell’s microenvironment.
+That is important for studying the ion channel’s kinetics and preventing desensitization due to over-exposure to higher-than-wanted concentrations.
 The latter will happen in an open-well architecture where you rely on an in-well dilution to occur in an uncontrolled manner.

 - “Concentration-clamp” due to microfluidic channels

 - No overshoot of concentration